apache/couchdb/share/doc/src/api/ddoc/rewrites.rst

   are depended on endpoint to which url will be rewrited.

   :param db: Database name
-  :param ddocname: Design document name
+  :param ddoc: Design document name
   :param path: URL path to rewrite